Going Digital: The Future Auditor in Action

 - Issuing informal interim updates as a “working draft” of observations during the audit, allowing for business process owners to respond and for auditors to adjust their subsequent work according to that feedback.

-- Holding progress meetings (“scrums”) between short “sprints” to increase transparency and minimize surprises in the final audit report.
+- Holding progress meetings (“scrums”) between short “sprints” to increase transparency and minimise surprises in the final audit report.

 - Creating an agile auditing center of excellence (CoE) staffed with tenured agile coaches and veteran auditors, and tasking the CoE to use design thinking to find ways to conduct the same auditing work in less time and with fewer disruptions to business processes.

-Deploy specialized “agile pods.”
-These small, cross-functional and multidisciplinary teams focus on managing a specific task and its related risk, identifying and resolving any issues or challenges that arise in the audit process, and reprioritizing work daily.
-Agile pods can be particularly useful as the organization works toward real-time monitoring and auditing.
+Deploy specialised “agile pods.”
+These small, cross-functional and multidisciplinary teams focus on managing a specific task and its related risk, identifying and resolving any issues or challenges that arise in the audit process, and reprioritising work daily.
+Agile pods can be particularly useful as the organisation works toward real-time monitoring and auditing.
 They have established routine cadences identifying impediments arising from the audit process and offer an effective way to resolve those issues as quickly as possible as well as improve how the function interacts with and provides value to the business.

 Create automated dashboards to provide more frequent or near real-time updates.
 In the digital age, dashboards need to inform in as close to real time as possible.
 By automating the downloading, sorting and integration of large quantities of internal and external data and the creation of a dashboard that provides more timely information access, as well as robust drill-down capability, the audit team is able to perform more in-depth and timely analyses and improve the quality of audit selection, scoping and testing.